 There are other free images on the internet besides free stock photo sites, but Google Image Search doesn’t find them.
 This applies particularly to numerous stock photo trials that grant you up to 40 free (premium) images each.

-How to download images from Google in laptop without mouse?
+How to download images from Google on laptop without a mouse?

-The shortcut to download (and saving) images from Google is by pressing Ctrl + S. On a laptop, you can also press the right touchpad button, which works as the right mouse button.
-Some laptops also support longpressing the touchpad, which works the same way as the right mouse button.
+The shortcut to download (and save) images from Google is by pressing Ctrl + S. On a laptop, you can also press the right touchpad button, which works as the right mouse button.
+Some laptops also support long-pressing the touchpad, which works the same way as the right mouse button.

 No, you may not download any image from Google.
-To legally download the image from Google, you must first identity who the copyright holder is and then get their permission to download and use their image.
-If you land on stock image site, you can find the licensing terms right next to the image.
+To legally download the image from Google, you must first identity the copyright holder and then get their permission to download and use their image.
+If you land on the stock image site, you can find the licensing terms next to the image.

 Next Up in Free Photos